Kyle Larson returns to racing in World of Outlaws event

 Said driver Daryn Pittman, “I feel like I’m at a spelling bee standing with this microphone in front of me.”

 The event also featured the return of Kasey Kahne, who retired from NASCAR at the end of the 2018 season.
-He was supposed to race 50 sprint car events for his own team last year but was injured in March 2019 accident and had not raced before Friday night.
+He was supposed to race 50 sprint car events for his own team last year but was injured in a March 2019 accident and had not raced before Friday night.

 Kahne was a fill-in because his usual driver James McFadden could not travel from Australia.
-Kahne last raced in a feature event at Knoxville almost 20 years ago.
+Kahne did not make the feature.